pravinjha79/KivyAppAbir/README.md

 # KivyAppAbir
+Requirements:Kivy And Python3
+Bulidozer for deploying
+An ubuntu server
-A hello world app in kivy and python3
+#This is just a hello world app